Skip to main content

 Don’t go shopping without a clear list of what you want and a maximum spend for each person.
 You may have just missed the boat on “Black Friday”, but there are still many good deals to be had.
 It’s a good idea to research the item online to find the best price.
 Even if it’s not at a local store, many retailers will price match, particularly on electrical goods, so it’s worth knowing before you go.

-Last year, Australians put a staggering $29.7 billion on credit cards in December.
+In 2023, Australians put a staggering $26.25 billion on personal credit cards in December.
 The people who care about you do not want you to go into debt to buy them a gift; if you can’t afford to pay for it upfront – don’t buy it.

 Share the love